Olutoyosi/CUSTOMER-DATA/README.md

 # Project Title: 📊 Customer Segmentation Analysis for Subscription Service

 ## Introduction: Setting the Scene

-Begin by explaining the purpose of the project and its real-world impact.
-Highlight why customer segmentation is essential for subscription-based businesses.
-For example:

-    "In today’s competitive subscription market, understanding customer behavior is key to reducing churn and driving growth.
+In today’s competitive subscription market, understanding customer behavior is key to reducing churn and driving growth.
 This project focuses on analyzing customer data from a subscription service to identify trends, segment customers, and uncover insights into cancellations and renewals.
-By analyzing this data, we can help the business improve customer retention, optimize marketing strategies, and increase revenue."
+By analyzing this data, we can help the business improve customer retention, optimize marketing strategies, and increase revenue.

-2. Project Goals: Defining the Questions

-Outline the specific business questions you set out to answer.
-These questions will guide the reader through the project and provide context for your analysis.
-For instance:
+## Project Goals

-    "We aimed to address the following questions:
+#### We aimed to address the following questions:

-        What regions have the highest and lowest customer counts?
+- What regions have the highest and lowest customer counts?
-        Which subscription types are most popular, and which ones are driving revenue?
+- Which subscription types are most popular, and which ones are driving revenue?
-        Are there patterns in subscription cancellations, and which regions see the highest cancellation rates?
+- Are there patterns in subscription cancellations, and which regions see the highest cancellation rates?
-        What is the typical subscription duration, and who are the loyal customers with long-term subscriptions? "
+- What is the typical subscription duration, and who are the loyal customers with long-term subscriptions? "

 3. Data Exploration and Preparation